wfailla/un-orchestrator/orchestrator/README_RUN.md

   * Insert KNI module
   * Setup hugepage mappings for non-NUMA systems (1000 should be a reasonable number)
-  * Bind Ethernet device to IGB UIO module (bind all the ethernet interfaces that you want to use)
+  * Bind Ethernet devices to IGB UIO module (bind all the ethernet interfaces that you want to use)

 	$ cd [xdpd]/libs/dpdk/tools